FutureMillennium/Screenshot-YouTube/README.md

 This extension does not contain any malicious or tracking code.
 No viruses.
 No ads.
 Only good software.

+## Status: finished and functional

+No updates planned at the moment.

 ## Found an error?
 Have any issues or feature requests?

 Please add them in the <em>Issues</em> section.